Loading...

 Utah Division of Occupational and Professional Licensing (DOPL) - Dentistry Board

-Degree from a CODA-accredited dental hygiene program with degree earned and conferred
+Degree from a CODA-accredited dental hygiene program; transcripts must include the degree earned and conferred date

 Degree Required